Dear plant lovers and friends of healthy breathing air,

 There have been a lot of questions about this in recent weeks, so today we're taking a look at one of the most important elements in our AIRY system: the water tank.

-A well-maintained water tank is the key to success for healthy and happy plants.
+A well-maintained water tank is key to healthy and happy plants.
 Here are some tips and tricks to get the most out of your AIRY system:

-1. Water quality: Always use clean water with as little lime as possible for your AIRY system.
-This helps to reduce deposits in the tank and ensure the well-being of your plants.
-The good thing: plants like "stale" water.
-This is guaranteed by the water tank in the AIRY biofilter without any additional effort on your part.
+1. Water quality: Always use clean, lime-free water for your AIRY system.
+This helps reduce deposits in the tank and ensures the well-being of your plants.
+The good news: Plants like "stale" water.
+The water tank in the AIRY biofilter ensures this without any additional effort on your part.

-2. Water level indicator: Before we invented AIRY many years ago, water level indicators only existed for so-called "hydroponics".
-Plants in a hydroponic system are literally standing in water in a dead, inorganic environment.
-This must always be kept in an "optimal" state for the system to function.
+2. Water level indicator: Before we invented AIRY many years ago, water level indicators were only available for so-called "hydroponics."
+Plants in hydroponics literally live in a dead, inorganic environment, immersed in water.
+This water must always be kept at an optimal level for the system to function.
 With AIRY, things are different.
-There is a "minimum" and a "maximum" that show you the fill level in a simple and, in our opinion, very nice way.
+There's a "minimum" and a "maximum" that signal the water level in a simple and, in our opinion, very nice way.

-3. Fill level: You can always refill the water tank in the AIRY system up to the "maximum".
-BUT: There are plants such as the snake plant that like and need it to be a little drier from time to time.
-Therefore, please note the basic requirements of the plant you are using.
-You can also get information and tips here in the blog, via our chatbot or by contacting us directly (info@airy.green).
+3. Water level: You can always refill the water tank in the AIRY system up to the maximum.
+BUT: Some plants, such as snake plants, like and need it a bit drier from time to time.
+Therefore, please consider the basic requirements of the plant you are using.
+You can also find information and tips here in the blog, via our chatbot, or contact us directly (info@airy.green).

-4. Use of water additives: Depending on your needs and the type of plant, you can occasionally add special additives to the water in the tank, such as fertilizer or our AIRY Vitalizer.
-However, make sure to follow the dosage instructions to avoid over-fertilization, for example.
+4. Use of water additives: Depending on your needs and the type of plant, you can occasionally add special additives such as fertilizer or our AIRY Vitalizer to the water in your tank.
+However, be sure to follow the dosage instructions to avoid over-fertilization, for example.
 The general rule is: less is more!

-5. How often to refill: In our advertising and on our website we say that the water tank of an AIRY lasts for quite a long time (several weeks).
+5. How often to refill: In our advertising and on our website, we say that the AIRY's water tank lasts for a fairly long time (several weeks).
 This is true.
-However, in the first few weeks it often has to be refilled much more often.
-The reason for this is that the relative humidity in the ambient air is too low.
-The plant and the water tank then release MORE moisture into the room air until it has settled into a state that is comfortable for the plant (40 to 60%).
+However, refilling is often necessary much more frequently in the first few weeks.
+This is because the relative humidity in the ambient air is too low.
+The plant and water tank then release MORE moisture into the room air until it settles at a level comfortable for the plant (40 to 60%).

 6. Substrate or filling nozzle: There are simple rules for watering that have been derived from the experience of the last few years:

-After planting the AIRY system, please water over the substrate NEXT to the plant for the first six weeks:
+After planting the AIRY system, please water carefully over the substrate NEXT to the plant during the first four weeks.

-Then just pour it directly into the water tank via the filler neck.
-The only exception: If the AIRY system is completely dry, please pour some water (coffee cup or mug, see above) over the substrate before filling the water tank.
-Only then will the capillarity of the mineral substrate be restored (you can hear this every time from the crackling sound that the substrate makes when it stores the water).
+Then simply pour directly into the water tank through the filler neck.
+The only exception: If the AIRY system is completely dry, please pour some water over the substrate again before filling the water tank.
+Only then will the capillarity of the mineral substrate be restored (you can hear this every time the substrate crackles as it stores the water).

 Finally, a word about the size of the water tank in the AIRY biofilters, because it varies: